M1S2/UI_Lib/README.md

 	- Supported user inputs:
 		- KEYLEFT and KEYRIGHT to go to the previous/next tab page.

-@subsection ui_lib_available_components_indicators_sec Indicators
+### Indicators
 - BoolIndicator: This indicator can be used to display the value of an boolean variable ("ON" or "OFF").
 	- Supports children: No
 - EnumIndicator: This indicator can be used to display the value from an enumeration variable.
 	- Supports children: No
 - Icon: This indicator can be used to show an icon on the user interface.
-The icons must be in the .xbm format and located in the program memory (using the U8G_PROGMEM attribute).
+The icons must be in the .xbm format and located in the program memory (using the PROGMEM attribute).
 	- Supports children: No
 - Label: This indicator can be used to show a string on the user interface.
 The Label supports multiline strings (containing line breaks) and different fonts.
 	- Supports children: No